e3la/libcal-bookmarklet/README.md

 ## Limitations / What Might Not Work

 *   **Timezones:** I've only used it on central time, don't know if it will work otherwise.
+*   **Find Your Library Hours Page** It doesn't do much with weekly views, but if there is a monthly view that works better.
-*   **All Library Hours Pages:** It worked on a couple of library sites I tried, but not all.
-It might work for you.
-If it doesn't, I recommend to vibecode a new bookmarklet by copying the html source into gemini along with the source code of your library hours page and see if it can figure it out.
+*   **Other Errors:** You could try vibecoding a new bookmarklet by copying the html source into gemini along with the source code of your library hours page and see if it can figure something out.

 ## Installation